Fishers of Men and the Great Question

 So what am I doing?

-1. I am seeking fish that are hungry.
-(Holy Spirit prepared soil)
+I am seeking fish that are hungry.
+(Holy Spirit prepared people)

 It is a high priority - every day, everywhere I go.
-There are times when the Holy Spirit says go to a place and we arrive to find a person waiting.
+There are times when the Holy Spirit says go to a place and I arrive to find a person waiting.

 Note Phillip and the Eunuch - Acts 8.
 At noontime, still hot, the Lord said go.
-No ques- tions asked, Phillip immediately went.
-Convenient - no. Comfortable - no. Time consum- ing - yes!
+No questions asked, Phillip immediately went.
+Convenient - no. Comfortable - no. Time consuming - yes!
 Under the direction of the Holy Spirit he went and he found a lost, hungry man.
 Miracles happen as we are obedient.
 Could this happen today?
 For sure.
-Not in meetings where we talk and teach about outreach.
-Not behind a computer.
-Sometimes intentionally going, but always as we are going.
+Not in meetings where we talk and teach about outreach; not sitting at a computer; not in a planning committee meeting; but as we are going.
 Going with Kingdom-expansion eyes.

 So how does it work?